- Examine ways adult caregivers can care for their own bodies.

 Within the first lesson, you had the opportunity to think about what physical development means to you.
 It’s important to think about what inspires us to stay physically active.
 This answer will be different for each of us, as our approaches to physical activity are personal.
 We know, however, that regular physical activity helps us build and maintain strong muscles and bones, lowers our risk for heart disease, and helps us maintain a healthy weight.
 We also know that during exercise, our body releases chemicals that can improve our mood, make us feel relaxed, and can even help us sleep better.
 Especially, because caring for infants and toddlers can be highly stressful, you should strive to develop and maintain a routine of regular physical activity.
 Unfortunately, teaching is a profession with high rates of burnout.
 Meeting the needs of infants and toddlers requires caregivers to be both physically and mentally healthy.
 Making time for movement and physical activity will help reduce your stress levels and prevent teacher burnout.

 The ways you care for your own body through movement and physical activity are very important and are a major influence on the growth and learning of a child’s early years.
 The quality of your relationship with infants and toddlers is directly connected to, and dependent upon, your own physical and mental well-being.
-Take a moment to read the attachment below, Taking Care of Ourselves, to learn about ways to care for your body and physical health, including ways to handle stress.
+You will learn about ways to care for your body and physical health, including ways to handle stress in the Taking Care of Ourselves, activity in the Apply section of this lesson.
 The Social Emotional Learning for Teachers (SELF-T) course on the Focused Topics track of the Virtual Lab School is also a fantastic resource to access for additional ideas on promoting your own well-being.

 Healthy Active Living for Infants, Toddlers, and Their Families